Being a Fool aka "Gowk"

 Modern-day comics often serve both of these same functions, for all of us.
 They often point out hard truths in a comical way and help us ease tensions and lighten moods with a good laugh.
 The best comics "punch up" at people with more power and social status.

 "Punching down," a humorous form of scapegoating, generally has less appeal to a broad audience who instinctively understand that going after an easy target is more mean-spirit than wicked insight.

-Explore Rider-Waite Tarot Card Reading with Jolé and Voyager Tarot Card Reading with Laurie.
+Explore Rider-Waite-Smith Tarot Card Reading with Jolé and Voyager Tarot Card Reading with Laurie.